rohitd09/Saliency-Benchmarking/README.md

 ## Benchmarking Command

-To start the benchmarking process, use the command below:
+To start the benchmarking process, clone this repository and use the command below:

 ```bash
 python3 run.py --maps_dir /path/to/maps/dir/